 You can check the statistics of the add to cart popup on the Dashboard tab of the plugin.

-It will allow you to take a quick glance by looking at the Add to Carts count which let you know how many customers had added the products to carts using the popup.
-This is same as the number of popup impressions.
+It will allow you to take a quick glance by looking at the Add to Carts count which lets you know how many customers had added the products to carts using the popup.
+This is the same as the number of popup impressions.
 Technically we are not calling it that way because if a user happened to close the browser as soon as the popup appeared, then it is not incremented here.

 The Collected Emails count lets you know how many customers had provided the email address in the popup.
-If the email capture is mandatory, this count & the Add to Carts count will be same.
+If the email capture is mandatory, this count & the Add to Carts count will be the same.

-Lastly, the Conversion Rate will let you know how much the Add to Cart popup is effective for collecting the email addresses of the guest customer before the checkout page.
+Lastly, the Conversion Rate will let you know how much the Add to Cart popup is effective for collecting the email addresses of the guest customer before the Checkout page.

 The purpose of this popup window is not to act as an annoyance, but to reduce cart abandonment & capture the email address early in the process.

 The customer still needs to enter the email address only once during the entire order placement cycle.

 The ability to capture the email address early in the order process is very important to reduce cart abandonment by unknown users as well as to be able to recover their carts if they abandon them.
 This ultimately leads to an increase in your store sales.